Planning your Science

 Proposal Preparation

-It is important for potential users to discuss their requirements with OBSIC Management Office, or simply start with completing the OBSIC Instrument Request form, early in the proposal preparation process.
-To learn more about budgeting, please see OBSIC Labor and Drop Fee Algorithms.
-We strongly encourage potential (new) users to read the OBSIC Instrument Use Policies and Procedures and review both the UNOLS Cruise Planning webpage and the OBSIC Cruise Planning examples.
+It is important for potential users to discuss their requirements with OBSIC Management Office, or simply start by completing the OBSIC Instrument Request form, early in the proposal preparation process.

 Once your cruise is funded and scheduled, Chief Scientist will become point of contact.